SSTengNic/DL_Project/README.md

     - This folder is used by us to get data from the various APIs.
 It contains our script to call data.gov.sg and NEA APIs and merging the individually gathered files into a merged dataset.
 - final_models:
     - This folder contains all the .pth that can be used to load our pre-trained models.
-- 6 Python Notebooks:
+- 7 Python Notebooks:
-    - The 6 python notebooks that are numbered all trains different models as the file name describes.
+    - The python notebooks that are numbered 1 to 6 all trains different models as the file name describes.
     - To retrain models, you can re-run the entire notebook except the cells that we have indicated that are for wandb hyperparameter tuning.
 These are the cells that have been commented out.
+    - The final python notebook labeled 7 is for visualisation of all of our models.
+Just click "Run All"
 - merged_file_with_mean.csv:
     - This is the dataset that we have curated and are using for all the model training.